-Selecting your first baitcaster can be a daunting task as there are so many products and price points on the market today.
+Selecting your first baitcaster can be a daunting task with so many products and price points on the market today.
 Sometime during the initiation process of bass fishing, anglers take steps that elevate them from a beginner to the more advanced status of their sport.
-One crucial step in this process is learning how to master a baitcast reel.
+One crucial step in this process is learning how to master a baitcasting reel.

-Spinning and spin-cast reels can adequately handle some bass fishing techniques (especially light-line presentations), but the durable and dependable baitcast reel is the ultimate choice for serious anglers when they encounter bass in the rivers and lakes throughout the country.
-Whether fishing standing timber, weeds, rocks, boat docks or brush piles, a bass fisherman depends on heavy line and a baitcast reel to winch bass out of some tight places.
+Spinning and spin-cast reels can adequately handle some bass fishing techniques (especially light-line presentations), but the durable and dependable baitcasting reel is the ultimate choice for serious anglers when they encounter bass in the rivers and lakes throughout the country.
+Whether fishing standing timber, weeds, rocks, boat docks, or brush piles, a bass angler depends on heavy line and a casting reel to winch bass out of some tight places.

 Purchasing Your First Baitcaster

-So any beginning bass anglers who want to consistently catch more fish must make the baitcast reel one of their key tools of the trade.
-Since reel manufacturers have made baitcasters highly specialized lately, novices have a more difficult choice when buying their first baitcast reel.
-There are a few guidelines beginners can follow to help them pick a baitcaster that fits their needs though.
+So any beginning bass anglers who want to catch more fish consistently must make the baitcasting reel one of their key tools of the trade.
+Since reel manufacturers have made baitcasting reels highly specialized lately, novices have a more difficult choice when buying their first casting reel.
+A few guidelines beginners can follow to help them pick a baitcaster that fits their needs, though.

 Setting A Budget

-If you buy the cheapest reel you can find, you will usually be frustrated with its performance or it won’t last long.
 The amount of usage can determine how much you should spend on your first baitcaster.
-If you are going to fish more than 35 days a year you should look at spending about $100 for a baitcast reel because it will give you high performance with a good number of ball bearings and it will last you a long time if you take care of it.
-You should buy a reel with as many ball bearings as possible because more ball bearings ensure great durability and longevity of the reel and enhances its performance.
+If you buy the cheapest reel you can find, you will usually be frustrated with its performance, or it won’t last long.
+If you are going to fish more than 35 days a year, you should spend about $100 for a baitcast reel because it will give you high performance with a good number of ball bearings, and it will last you a long time if you take care of it.
+It would help if you bought a reel with as many ball bearings as possible because more ball bearings ensure the reel’s great durability and longevity and enhance its performance.

-All reels now have some sort of magnetic cast control which will help you avoid the frustration of constant backlashes.
-Baitcast reels with magnetic cast controls feature magnets that put resistance on the spool as it turns and serve as fine-tuning mechanisms in conjunction with the reel’s main cast control.
+All reels now have magnetic cast control, which will help you avoid the frustration of constant backlashes.
+Baitcast reels with magnetic cast controls feature magnets that put resistance on the spool as it turns and serves as fine-tuning mechanisms in conjunction with the reel’s main cast control.
 If the magnets and cast control are working properly, you can cast the reel without applying any thumb pressure to the spool and have the lure hit the water without any backlash.

 Baitcasters Magnetic Breaking

-Despite the cast controls and magnetic braking systems on today’s baitcasters, you still need to learn the basics of casting a baitcast reel, even if you buy a high-dollar model.
+Despite the cast controls and magnetic braking systems on today’s baitcasters, you still need to learn the basics of casting a baitcasting reel, even if you buy a high-dollar model.
 Don’t expect the reel to do all the work for you.
-Casting a baitcaster is still a matter of the skill level of the angler to understand the principle of a baitcast reel in that the spool revolves.
+Casting a baitcaster is still a matter of the angler’s skill level to understand the principle of a baitcasting reel in that the spool revolves.
 It’s still up to you to control the spool’s speed with your thumb.

 Your first baitcaster should also have a reliable drag system.
 You want a drag that keeps the pressure on bass without line slippage but will also allow a surging bass to pull line smoothly off the spool to prevent it from breaking your line.

-You should also consider purchasing a baitcast reel designed for multiple tasks rather than a model made for special duties such as deep cranking or high-speed retrieves.
-All of today’s reels are designed to do more than one thing simply because they have the cast control features with the magnetics and flipping features that allow you to disengage the spool, pitch the lure out and still have control with your thumb over how far the lure goes.
+It would help if you also considered purchasing a baitcast reel designed for multiple tasks rather than a model made for special duties such as deep cranking or high-speed retrieves.
+All of today’s reels are designed to do more than one thing simply because they have the cast control features with the magnetics and flipping features that allow you to disengage the spool, pitch the lure out, and still have control with your thumb over how far the lure goes.